Athletics

 The Competitive Edge

 Since 1896, when a group of students created a bicycle club, Barnard women have been involved in some type of sport.
-Today the College’s student-athletes compete in 16 sports, ranging from archery and basketball to cross-country, tennis, track and field, and volleyball.
+Today the College’s student-athletes compete in 15 sports, including archery, basketball, cross-country, tennis, track and field, and volleyball.

-It’s a unique arrangement: The Columbia-Barnard Athletic Consortium allows Barnard students and women from Columbia’s undergraduate division to compete together in the NCAA Division I and the Ivy League while working with some of the country’s best coaches.
+It’s a unique arrangement: The Columbia-Barnard Athletic Consortium allows Barnard students to compete with Columbia undergraduates in NCAA Division I athletics and the Ivy League, while working with some of the country’s best coaches.

 Being a college athlete means that I’m part of something bigger than myself.
 Knowing that I get to play the sport I love almost every day with 21 incredible athletes who are also incredibly smart is motivating.